sashkajanevska/blockia-internship-digital-identity-challenge-2025/README.md

   - tweetnacl (a simple crypto library)
   - Node's crypto module (built into Node.js)

-## Your Digital Identity Details
+## Digital Identity Details
 You need to hardcode these exact values in your code:
-- Your Full Name (example: "Elena Jovanova")
+- Your Name (example: "Elena Jovanova") - it doesn't need to be your real name, as we don't collect personal information
-- Your GitHub Username (example: "elenajovanova")
+- First 6 characters of your GitHub ID (example: "elenaj")
 - Today's Date in YYYYMMDD format (example: "20250414" for April 14, 2025)

 ## How the App Should Work